jatiwalnikhil61/Llama-3.2-3B-Instruct-code/README.md

 This repository contains code for fine-tuning the Llama 3.2 3B Instruct model on a Python code dataset using the Unsloth library.
 The project aims to enhance the model's ability to generate and understand Python code.

+**IMPORTANT-NOTE**: Model name at github has been updated to "nikhiljatiwal/Llama-3.2-3B-Instruct-code"

 ## Features

 - Utilizes the Unsloth library for efficient fine-tuning of large language models